 Vocal Classification For Opera Singers

-Opera singers are the ones who need vocal classification most since they have roles assigned to them depending on their voice types.
-In many singers, I have seen singers trying to perform roles that do not fit their voices often because they get carried away on stage and want to give their audience something better.
+Opera singers are the ones who need vocal classifying most since they have roles assigned to them depending on their voice types.
+In Numerous singers, I have seen singers trying to perform roles that do not fit their voice types often because they get carried away on stage and want to give their audience something better.
 However, the attempt to sing high or low tessitura beyond the comfortable range for a musician always gives disappointing outcomes.
-Most singers have the notion that some voice types are more desirable, and they go to lengths to try and bring out what they cannot offer.
+Many singers have the notion that some voice types are more desirable, and they go to lengths to try and bring out what they cannot offer.

 Vocal Classification For Contemporary Singers